adamlukomski/iva/README.md

 # News

+2017-02-25
+Added an old simulation, start003.m - still without full polynomial trajectory tracking, I am cleaning that up, will be in next update. draw.window now shows also the desired position for tracking.
+Added a simple Poincare section for stability check, shows convergence of the configuration during impact phase.

 2017-02-19
 A slightly newer version, a barebone one, but with correct dynamics - the last one contained a lot of errors, especially COM points.
 Will try to upload the one with trajectories and more models soon.